| De

 before me every night.
 Choose, Gini, this one or

+that one?
 "Obviously I feel

 guilty.
 Clo, Christine, the other girls stayed